-- 1. Post-9/11 GI Bill (Veterans Affairs Chapter 33) (if applicable)

-- 2. Berkeley College Scholarships

-- 3. Outside resources (such as private scholarships, VA benefits other than Post-9/11 GI Bill, tuition reimbursement etc.)

-- 4. Federal Unsubsidized Loans

-- 5. Federal Work Study
+- 1. Post-9/11 GI Bill (Veterans Affairs Chapter 33) (if applicable) - 2.
+Berkeley College Scholarships - 3.
+Outside resources (such as private scholarships, VA benefits other than Post-9/11 GI Bill, tuition reimbursement etc.) - 4.
+Federal Unsubsidized Loans - 5.
+Federal Work Study (uppn request) - 6.
+Federal Graduate PLUS Loans (upon request and only if Federal Student loans are exhausted)

-Following the student's submission of the FAFSA and the College's receipt of the ISIR (Institutional Student Information Record), initial award letter will be provided to the student.
-This initial award letter contains estimates based on the information submitted.
+Following the student's submission of the FAFSA and the College's receipt of the ISIR (Institutional Student Information Record), initial award notice will be provided to the student.
+This initial award notice contains estimates based on the information submitted.
 Award amounts may increase or decrease (as a result of, for instance, a change in the student's academic or financial status).
 Students are electronically notified when their financial aid awards have been updated.
-Revised award letters are available in Engage.
+Revised award notices are available in Engage.